ietf/wiki.ietf.org/group/iab/IAB_Decisions.md

   thread on the topic.

 - The agenda of that meeting will include the vote discussion, and needs to be posted at least 24 hours in advance.
-If the discussion will happen in any irregularly scheduled meeting (i.e. meetings other than the weekly IAB meeting teleconference or meetings prescheduled during IETF week) then, the new meeting needs to be announced at least a week in advance.
+If the discussion will happen in an irregularly scheduled meeting (i.e. meetings other than the weekly IAB meeting teleconference or meetings prescheduled during IETF week) then, the new meeting needs to be announced at least a week in advance.